panoptic-labs/docs/docs/faq/faq.md

 <details id="what-does-it-cost-to-sell-an-option">
 <summary>What does it cost to sell an option?</summary>
 Selling an option costs a commission fee and gas fee.
-The commission fee is 0.2% to 0.6% of the notional value of the option position, depending on the <a href="https://panoptic.xyz/docs/panoptic-protocol/commission#commission-rate-and-pool-utilization">pool utilization</a> at the time of sell.
+The commission fee is 0.2% of the notional value of the option position.
 There is no commission fee to close the position.
 </details>

 <details id="what-does-it-cost-to-buy-an-option">